 FOR IMMEDIATE RELEASE

-Since 1997, LANL Foundation has been investing in education, learning, and human potential in northern New Mexico.
-Through our diverse programming and collaboration with key partners, we work to ensure that all New Mexicans have the skills and confidence they need to be self-sufficient lifelong learners who are engaged in their communities.
-LANL Foundation is dedicated to the enhancement of students’ access to academic and technical opportunities, leading to quality jobs by supporting college and career readiness in schools, districts, communities, Pueblos, Tribes, and Nations.
-For more information visit: www.lanlfoundation.org.
+Since 1997, the LANL Foundation has been investing in education, learning, and human potential in Northern New Mexico.
+Through diverse programming and collaboration with key partners, the LANL Foundation works to ensure that all New Mexicans have the skills and confidence they need to be self-sufficient lifelong learners who are engaged in their communities.
+The LANL Foundation is dedicated to the enhancement of students’ access to academic and technical opportunities, leading to quality jobs by supporting college and career readiness in schools, districts, communities, Pueblos, Tribes, and Nations.
+For more information visit: https://www.lanlfoundation.org.